AlexMicrocontrol/NLP-Experiments/README.md

 # NLP-Experiments
-Few Experiments with NLP algorithms like Word2Vec or FastText
+Few Experiments with NLP algorithms like Word2Vec and FastText using Gensim